Adventurous Kate contains affiliate links. If you make a purchase through these links, I will earn a commission at no extra cost to you. Thanks!

 Yes, this is an area where MyMojoVie excels more than any other place I’ve stayed — the extras.
-Our room even came with a Peruvian pan flute and a head massager!
-(I’ll leave you to guess which one Mario enjoyed more.)
+My room even came with a Peruvian pan flute and a head massager!

 Big things like towels and linen, an iron and ironing board, a hairdryer, hangers.
 Little things like converters, Scotch tape, a stapler — even a tablet!
 (Not an iPad, but still…)

-In addition to that, we had a TV in our room and a really great stereo in the common room.
+In addition to that, I had a TV in my room and a really great stereo in the common room.
 And most importantly, the wifi was lightning-fast and worked everywhere.

 Breakfast was served in the kitchen each morning.
 Since all the food was out in the apartment, it was technically available all day — and a great spread at that, including fruit.

-Our room, called the Pupa in the Cocoon apartment across the street from our key pickup, was painted white and had extremely comfortable sheets and duvets.
-Chocolates were left on our pillows every day, and we were welcomed with a breakfast in bed tray and several Vienna guides.
+My room, called the Pupa in the Cocoon apartment across the street from our key pickup, was painted white and had extremely comfortable sheets and duvets.
+Chocolates were left on my pillows every day, and I was welcomed with a breakfast in bed tray and several Vienna guides.

-The room was huge — we had room to work at a desk and even dance around a bit.
+The room was huge — I had room to work at a desk and even dance around a bit.

 All that came to a grand total of €28 ($37) per person per night.